Notify me

 Brainstorm before critiquing:

-It can be tempting to combine coming up with new ideas, with deciding which ideas are not so good.
-It works much more effectively to brainstorm completely openly, making notes or sketches of whatever ideas come into your head, without any censorship at all . . . that allows new ideas to flow more easily.
+It can be tempting to combine coming up with new ideas with deciding which ideas are not so good.
+It works much more effectively to brainstorm completely openly, making notes or sketches of whatever ideas come into your head, without any censorship at all . . . starting that way allows new ideas to flow more easily.

 After you’ve found all the possible ideas you think you can, only then go back and look through them, extend your range of options by seeing if any of the initial ideas suggest other directions, or try combining elements from two ideas (although it is unusual for that approach to yield good results).
 Then order them in terms of which options seem to be working best, as you go through the other points here . . .